|If your eyes are leaking blood, click on the image to enlarge.|

 I'd counsel for picking up the cleanest unit you can and, if you can, peer inside and see what you are getting.
-The junker i got was an absolute disaster; all of the little pins and cables had been replaced by some asshole who must have used an arc welder and acid core solder to complete the wiring.
-So, it you run across one at a swap, bring along a medium sized Phillips head screwdriver and pop the top and bottom panels (only one screw each), slide them out and take a look.
+The junker I got was an absolute disaster; all of the little pins and cables had been replaced by some asshole who must have used an arc welder and acid core solder to complete the wiring.
+So, if you run across one at a swap, bring along a medium sized Phillips head screwdriver and pop the top and bottom panels (only one screw each), slide them out and take a look.
 Similarly, the two side panels only require the removal of four screws to peek inside.

 If the guy won't let you, run like the wind; he's hiding something.